 Only one Morey lecturer per year will be selected.
 Attending the GOMD Annual Meeting and giving the lecture is a condition of acceptance of the Morey Award.

-Send nominations electronically to:
+Send nominations electronically by March 15 to: